AristosDragatis/Compiler/README.md

 # Interval Arithmetic Compiler

-This project implements a basic **compiler for interval arithmetic expressions**, built using **Flex** for lexical analysis and **C++** for parsing, AST construction, and evaluation preparation.
+This project implements a basic **compiler for interval arithmetic expressions**, built using **Flex** for lexical analysis and **C++** for parsing, semantic analysis, and AST construction.

-It parses arithmetic expressions involving intervals and generates an Abstract Syntax Tree (AST) that can be further used for semantic analysis, evaluation, or code generation.
-The grammar supports typical arithmetic operations (`+`, `-`, `*`, `/`) and handles operator precedence and associativity.
+It parses arithmetic expressions , performs semantic checks, and generates an Abstract Syntax Tree (AST) that represents the structure of the expression.
+The grammar supports standard arithmetic operations (`+`, `-`, `*`, `/`) with proper handling of precedence, associativity, and parentheses.

 ## Features